 “Happy are those whose way is blameless, who walk in the law of the Lord.” vs. 1

-Thought for the Day: What is the purpose of law?
+Thought for the Day: What keeps me from blameless living?